The pairings of the next round are out. You have around 18 hours to prepare against your upcoming opponent.

 Also, the number of games would show a totally different thing.
 Now it is obvious that my main weapon is 1.d4.
 Adding the hundreds of e4 games played before 2015 you might get the feeling 1.e4 is still my main weapon!

-If your opponent has played lots of games, this percentage is a good indicator of where he scores good or bad.
+If your opponent has played lots of games, this percentage is a good indicator of whether he scores good or bad.
 With less than 5 games for a move, I would not consider that percentage too much.

 One blunder or lucky win can change that percentage radically then.